 State of the Arts (SOTA) functions as an open platform, organized in six autonomous circles or groups.
 They exist as communities tailored to specific interests, needs or skills.
-They also can assist you to realize your plans, initiatives.
+They also can assist you to support or help realise your plans, initiatives.
 Contact us!

 1) Action group: taking care of concrete actions